Roberth Strand

 Actions

-Roberth is a self-proclaimed "cloud automator", and works primarily with Microsoft Azure infrastructure, Platform Engineering, DevOps and Cloud Native technology.
-He has been awarded the title Microsoft Azure MVP (2021, 2022, 2023, 2024), CNCF Ambassador (2023, 2024), and previously HashiCorp Ambassador (2021, 2022, 2023).
-He has been an active speaker for several years, talking at everything from small local meetups to KubeCon.
+Roberth is a self-proclaimed "cloud automator" and "platform creator".
+He primarily works on building cloud native platforms, while being an advocate for Platform Engineering and DevOps.
+He has been awarded the title Microsoft Azure MVP and CNCF Ambassador, and previously HashiCorp Ambassador.
+As an active speaker for several years, he has been on stage everywhere from small local meetups to KubeCon.

 Furthermore, he initiated Cloud Native Norway, which hosts events and supports the cloud native community in Norway.
-Additionally, he is active in the Cloud Native Computing Foundation as co-chair of TAG App Delivery, maintainer of the OpenGitOps project, and previously a co-chair of the CNCF Platforms Working Group.
+Additionally, he is active in the Cloud Native Computing Foundation as maintainer of the OpenGitOps project, previously a co-chair of TAG App Delivery, and founded and lead the Platforms Working Group for several years.

 Area of Expertise